Akuregian/HomeAssistant/README.md

 ## ********************************** RaspberryPi Setup **********************************

-1) Download the Raspi Pi Imager, Then Select Ubunto Server 32 or 64 bit, download this too a SD Card
+1) Download the Raspi Pi Imager, Then Select Ubunto Server 32 or 64 bit, download this too a SD Card.
+I used UBUNTU 64 Bit Operating System.
   **NOTE**: If You want to avoid using a Monitor and Keyboard to set up the WIFI connection on the Raspberry Pi:
   ```
             1. Press Control+Shift+X on the Raspberry Imager